w3c/wai-mobile/index.md

 -   small screen sizes
 -   different input modalities, including speech and 3D touch enabled by pressure sensors
--   device use in a different settings, such as bright sunlight
+-   device use in different settings, such as bright sunlight
 -   and more

 ## W3C WAI Addresses Mobile Accessibility {#covered}